Colonial Building: Historic events

 On July 28, 1959, the provincial legislature had its last working session in the building before relocating to the newly completed Confederation Building on Prince Philip Drive.

 Restoration

-From 2010 to 2015 restoration work in the interior of building will be undertaken to stabilize and restore the ceilings of the two chambers.
+From 2010 to 2015 restoration work in the interior of building was undertaken to stabilize and restore the ceilings of the two chambers.

-The front facade and interior lobby area will be restored to the period during the 1850s.
-This means that the building will be closed to visitors until the renovations are complete.

 Current tenants

 The Department of Business, Tourism, Culture and Rural Development currently has its Provincial Historic Sites of Newfoundland and Labrador offices located in the Colonial Building.
 Since late-2005, there are also three other non-profit organizations operating from the Colonial Building, including the Museum Association of Newfoundland and Labrador (MANL), the Association of Newfoundland and Labrador Archives (ANLA), and The Newfoundland Historical Society.